IBM/ibm-licensing-operator/deploy/argo-cd/README.md

 ![components.png](docs/images/components.png)

-This ArgoCD installation should be complete for a basic scenario.
+This ArgoCD installation still requires components to be connected to each other, for example so that the Reporter's UI can display results from License Service.
 Please refer to each component's documentation and below configuration section to customize your setup.
 Please note that *IBM License Service Scanner* is not yet officially documented - contact us to learn more about it.

 Please also note that you can also install selected components separately, for example to install *IBM License Service*
 only: